Barista holds card reader for customer to pay using digital wallet on his phone.

 Use your mobile credit cards wisely

-Just because you have a digital wallet on your mobile phone doesn’t necessarily mean you should use it for every credit card.
-If some of your credit cards have excessively high interest rates, it may make sense to leave them out of your digital wallet.
-If the ease of having a credit card in your mobile wallet leads to a habit of overspending, then you may want to consider leaving credit cards out of your digital wallet app altogether.
+Just because you have a digital wallet on your mobile phone doesn’t necessarily mean you should add every debit card or credit card.
+If some of your credit cards have high interest rates, it may make sense to leave them out of your digital wallet.
+If the ease of having a credit card in your mobile wallet leads to a habit of overspending, think about leaving credit cards out of your digital wallet app altogether.

 As you look for the best ways to manage your financial life, digital wallet payment technology is something worth checking out.
-Adding a debit card, credit cards, or even gift cards to your mobile wallet can be easy, often requiring you simply to enter the card number, expiration date and CVV—not much more effort than it takes to present a physical card at the point of sale.
+Adding a debit card, credit card, or even gift card to your mobile wallet can be easy, often requiring you simply to enter the card number, expiration date and CVV.
 You may find you gain a whole new world of convenience and security, all from the comfort of your phone.

 Was this article helpful?